CS340-21/oss/nmize1.md

 Sprint 4:

-No issue creating patch.
+No issue creating patch for either project.

-tbd

 Sprint 5: